Iranian Chemical Engineering Journal

 Abstract

-Most of the world's oil reserves are in carbonate rocks.
-In recent years, studies of low-salinity water injection have demonstrated that the salinity of injected water affects increasing oil production.
-However, optimizing well operating conditions during low-salinity water injection is a major challenge due to the complexity of the process and the time-consuming simulations.
-Unlike previous studies, this study used a combination of a surrogate model based on machine learning with a multi-objective genetic algorithm to simultaneously model and optimize well operating constraints, including maximum oil production rate, minimum bottom hole pressure, water injection rate, and open and closed perforation conditions.
-The high-accuracy surrogate model (R-squared value of 0.989 for training data and 0.984 for testing) accelerated the simulation process.
-Then, considering the net present value, oil recovery factor, and water cut as target parameters, a set of optimal solutions on the Pareto front was obtained.
-The results showed that choosing the optimal operating conditions could increase the net present value of $135 million and the oil recovery factor up to 65.54%.
+Unlike previous works, this study employed a combination of a machine-learning-based surrogate model and a multi-objective genetic algorithm to simultaneously model and optimize well operating constraints, including maximum oil production rate, minimum bottom-hole pressure, water injection rate, and perforation status (open/closed).
+The developed surrogate model demonstrated high accuracy (R² = 0.989 for training and 0.984 for testing) and significantly reduced the simulation time.
+Subsequently, by considering net present value, oil recovery factor, and water cut as objective functions, a set of optimal solutions was obtained on the Pareto front.
+The results indicated that optimal well conditions could lead to a $135 million increase in net present value and an oil recovery factor of up to 65.54%.

 Keywords